-Every employee will expect a raise at some point.
-And if you want to get the best out of your staff, a well-timed raise can help.
-But how do you decide how much to give them – and when?
+If you want the best out of your employees, a well-timed raise can help.
+But how much do you give them – and when?

 Your employees will expect – and often deserve – a raise every so often.
 You'll need to think about it carefully:

 - When’s the best time to give a raise?

 - Does each employee deserve the same amount?

 - Is a raise the best way to reward good work?

 These questions can only be answered by understanding how valuable each employee is to your business.

 Give a raise to retain your best employees